workfnse/azuredataeng/README.md

 Two main problems with Cosmos DB:
  - Expensive
  - Can handle mostly **simple queries**

+**Backup**: "Azure Cosmos DB automatically takes a backup of your **database every 4 hours** and at any point of time, only the latest 2 backups are stored.
+However, if the container or database is deleted, Azure Cosmos DB retains the existing snapshots of a given container or database for 30 days."
+"...snapshot of your backup is **stored in Azure Blob storage** in the same region as the current write region..."

+**Multi-master == multi-write**: (Single master == Single write region)

+Works both in `standard` and `autoscale`.
+Cannot have both multi-master AND multi-write.
+First **disable** automatic failover, then **enable** multi-write.
+ - CLI: `--enable-multiple-write-locations true`
+ - powershell: `Update-AzCosmosDBAccount -ResourceGroupName $resourceGroupName -Name $accountName -EnableMultipleWriteLocations:$enableMultiMaster`

 Everything is stored as ARS = Atomic Record Sequence.